 Is it safe to track Gorillas in Rwanda

-In addressing the above concerns, Rwanda Development Board together with the Rwanda Defense Forces (the country’s army), ensured heavy deployments in all tourist places/parks and border areas.
+Even before the M23 rebel conflicts in Congo, Rwanda has always been on high alert.
+In addressing the above security concerns, Rwanda Development Board together with the Rwanda Defense Forces (the country’s army), ensured heavy deployments in all tourist places/parks and border areas.
 During Gorilla trekking and mountain hiking in Volcanoes National Park, tourists have to be accompanied by armed soldiers on top of the park rangers or guides, and this is to ensure high level safety.
 Well, the country is generally safe and the heavy deployment is a just-in-case.

 Safety of the Tourist before the Gorillas